kb-press/ndsplines/docs/compare.rst

 Comparison
 ==========

-In Matlab, these spline interpolations are implemnted in:
+In Matlab, these spline interpolations are implemented in:
     - Spline Toolbox, which also includes regression using splines
-    - ``interpn``, ``interp{1|2|3}``, and ``spline`` (an alias for interp1) which together may be a replacement for the spline toolbox?
+    - ``interpn``, ``interp{1|2|3}``, and ``spline`` (an alias for interp1) which together may be a replacement for the spline toolbox.

  `Spline Toolbox` was written by Carl de Boor, who wrote many seminal articles and books on splines.
 Many commonly used algorithms for evaluating the basis